GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 CacheProvider cache = Utils.managedBean(CacheProvider.class);
 ```

-With `cache` object it is possible, for example, to retrieve values (`get` method), set values (`set` methods), remove values by key (`remove`).
-By default a key/value pair has an expiration time defined at the server level in the oxTrust admin UI.
+With `cache` object it is possible, for example, to retrieve values (`get` method), set values (`set` methods), and remove values by key (`remove`).
+By default a key/value pair has an expiration time defined at the server level in the [oxTrust admin UI](https://gluu.org/docs/ce/4.2/reference/cache-provider-prop/).
 A different expiration time (in seconds) can be supplied using `put` method of signature `void put(int, String, Object)`.

 !!!
 Note:
     `Object`s to be stored in cache have to implement the interface `java.io.Serializable`.